redpanda-data/connect/website/docs/components/outputs/about.md

 sidebar_label: About
 ---

 An output is a sink where we wish to send our consumed data after applying an optional array of [processors][processors].
 Only one output is configured at the root of a Benthos config.
-However, the output can be a [broker][output.broker] which combines multiple outputs under a chosen brokering pattern.
+However, the output can be a [broker][output.broker] which combines multiple outputs under a chosen brokering pattern, or a [switch][output.switch] which is used to multiplex against different outputs.

 An output config section looks like this: